mohdbah/Capstone/README.md

 ### 4. Data Pre-processing
 #### &ensp; 4.1 Outlier Detection and Filtering & Dropping Duplicate Rows:
-##### &ensp;&ensp; Duplicated rows found in the dataset were deleted in this step, so our data can be more consistent and accurate.
-##### &ensp;&ensp; We found that some variables are having outliers needed to be dropped.
-Due to its robustness to outliers, the quartile and interquartile distance method was used in this study to detect and filter outliers from original columns [Ref 1]
+##### &ensp;&ensp; <p> Duplicated rows found in the dataset were deleted in this step, so our data can be more consistent and accurate.
+We also found that some variables are having outliers needed to be dropped.
+Due to its robustness to outliers, the quartile and interquartile distance method was used in this study to detect and filter outliers from original columns [Ref 1]<p>
 #### &ensp; 4.2 Variable Preprocessing
 ##### &ensp;&ensp;&ensp;&ensp; 4.2.1 Label-Encoding for Output Variable
 ##### &ensp;&ensp;&ensp;&ensp; 4.2.2 One-Hot Encoding for categorical features, except for education which is an ordered variable